Rigidity of the Torelli subgroup in $Out(F_N)$: Strong rigidity of an -graph

 \begin{lemma} Let $N=3$.
 Let $f$ be an injective graph map of $\ens$.
 Assume that no two compatible splittings are sent to a pair of splittings that intersect exactly once by $f$.

 Then $f$ extends to a graph map of $\ns$ (necessarily preserving the decoration $\calc_r$ given by the edges in $\ens$). \end{lemma}

 \begin{proof} As we already know that $f$ gives an injective graph map of $\ens$, we only need to show that any two circle compatible one-edge nonseparating free splittings are sent to compatible splittings by $f$.
 Such splittings $S$ and $S'$ contain a clique $\Sigma$ of size four in their common link in $\ens$ (see, for example, the proof of \cite[Theorem~3.4]{HW}).
 The image of this clique under $f$ gives a splitting $f(\Sigma)$ compatible with both $f(S)$ and $f(S')$.
-Since $f(\Sigma)$ is also a clique of size $4$ in $\ens$, it follows from Lemma~\ref{lemma:clique-rank-3} that $f(\Sigma)$ is simple, so any two one-edge splittings that are both compatible with $f(\Sigma)$ are either compatible or determine spheres that intersect exactly once.
+Since $f(\Sigma)$ is also a clique of size $4$ in $\ens$, it follows from Lemma~\ref{lemma:clique-rank-3} that every complimentary component of $f(\Sigma)$ is simply connected, so that any two one-edge splittings that are both compatible with $f(\Sigma)$ are either compatible or determine spheres that intersect exactly once.
 As we have assumed that no two compatible splittings are sent to splittings that intersect exactly once by $f$, it follows that $f(S)$ and $f(S')$ are compatible, as desired. \end{proof}